seancheung/history/README.md

 $history->model();

 //get the associated user
-//the user is the authorized user when the action is being performed
+//the user is the authenticated user when the action is being performed
 //it might be null if the history is performed unauthenticatedly
 $history->user();
 //check user existence